MSMak-GitHub/BCGDO/README.md

 2. Better Tools (Minimalistic design)
 3. Fast tools!
 4. (Comming Soon) Auto CP
+5. (Comming Soon) Likes and downloads set to 0

 ### Setup
 1) Upload the files on a webserver